hsotoparada/DeepPhasePick/README.md

 If you use this algorithm for research purpose, please cite it as follows:

-- Soto, H., and Schurr, B. (2020).
-DeepPhasePick: A method for Detecting and Picking SeismicPhases from Local Earthquakes based on highly optimizedConvolutional and Recurrent Deep Neural Networks.
-EarthArXiv preprint: https://eartharxiv.org/repository/view/1752/.
+- Soto, H., and Schurr, B. (2021).
+DeepPhasePick: A method for detecting and picking seismic phases from local earthquakes based on highly optimized convolutional and recurrent deep neural networks. https://doi.org/10.1093/gji/ggab266

 ## Thanks: